-When I delved into his career I realized I'd seen, through the years, every screen performance of his that one could see in Canada, from The Brontës of Haworth to Dandelion Dead to Enchanted April, to Out of Africa and Oliver Twist.
-The man is definitely Quietly Enigmatic (See what I did there?
-No?
-Google it.), and mesmerising in his subtle performances.
+When I delved into his career I realized I'd seen, through the years, every screen performance of his that one could see in Canada, including The Brontës of Haworth, Dandelion Dead, Enchanted April, The Buccaneers, Caught on a Train and Oliver Twist, as well as many of his big screen films.
+Yet somehow the spark of interest didn't ignite into a warm glow of appreciation until Foyle's War.
+The man is definitely Quietly Enigmatic (to see the fan discussion board of that name, simply append dot ca), and mesmerising in his subtle performances.
 Also ...quite a clever bloke; irons in the fire, and all that.

 I've been writing for enjoyment since my preteen years, took a 17-year hiatus to 'gather material and life experience' (marriage, children, various kinds of work, another degree, a new career) and then started again, working on short stories, pastiches and fan fiction.
 I've even been bashing away at a novel for quite a few years - but then, who isn't, eh?!